 Consultations allow you to explain why you’re planning on making redundancies.

 In return it allows employees to discuss:

 - ways to avoid or reduce redundancies

 - how to reduce the impact of redundancies

 - how the organisation can restructure or plan for the future

-- how people are selected for redundancy
+- how employees are selected for redundancy

 You must consider and respond to any suggestions made by employees.
 You can reject any ideas you do not think are reasonable but you should explain why.
 It’s important to document all discussions and the reasons for your decisions.